-Iran Shipping Indus stry SWOT Analysis Strengths The port of Bandar Abbas managed to defy the global downturn in shipping and sanctions, posting positive growth in 2009, 2010 and 2011.
-Iran's location on the Gulf allows it access to major shipping lanes between East and West via the Strait of Hormuz.
-Iran's navy is involved in protecting Iranian vessels from pirate attacks in the Gulf of Aden.
-Weaknesses The Iranian economy has been seriously weakened by years of harsh sanctions, and massive inflation has reduced demand for imported container goods.
-Relations between Iran and the rest of the international community remain fraught.
-Opportunities There is growing rapprochement between Iran and the US and the rest of the international community.
-India is developing a port in Iran.
-Insurance firms in Europe can once more insure Iranian vessels carrying crude oil, following the lifting of certain sanctions in January 2014.
-The removal of sanctions against port operator Tidewater in 2014 will boost container volumes at Bandar Abbas.
+Iran Shipping Industry SWOT Analysis

+- The port of Bandar Abbas managed to defy the global downturn in shipping and sanctions, posting positive growth in 2009, 2010 and 2011. - Iran's location on the Gulf allows it access to major shipping lanes between East and West via the Strait of Hormuz. - Iran's navy is involved in protecting Iranian vessels from pirate attacks in the Gulf of Aden.

+- The Iranian economy has been seriously weakened by years of harsh sanctions, and massive inflation has reduced demand for imported container goods. - Relations between Iran and the rest of the international community remain fraught.

+- There is growing rapprochement between Iran and the US and the rest of the international community. - India is developing a port in Iran. - Insurance firms in Europe can once more insure Iranian vessels carrying crude oil, following the lifting of certain sanctions in January 2014. - The removal of sanctions against port operator Tidewater in 2014 will boost container volumes at Bandar Abbas.

-Iran Shipping I ndustry SWOT Analysis - Continued Threats The threat of conflict in the Strait of Hormuz remains, and Iran has threatened to close the Strait.
-Should talks fail once more, then further sanctions imposed by the international community could increase the damage to Iran's trade.
-The falling oil price could result in weaker growth at Bandar Abbas than we currently anticipate.
+- The threat of conflict in the Strait of Hormuz remains, and Iran has threatened to close the Strait. - Should talks fail once more, then further sanctions imposed by the international community could increase the damage to Iran's trade. - The falling oil price could result in weaker growth at Bandar Abbas than we currently anticipate.